-At the age of 22, most college graduates spend their time kickstarting the first moments of their career, but Taylor Demonbreun (USA) had a different plan for her future.
+At the age of 22, most college graduates spend their time preparing for the world of work, but Taylor Demonbreun (USA) had a different plan for her future.

 With a diploma and a dream in hand, she decided her passions did not fully lie in the economics and public policy degree she acquired from Vanderbilt University, but instead embarked on the adventure of a lifetime.